alessandrozuccotti/starter-academic-website/content/publication/master-thesis/index.md

 of the wormhole solutions, and in particular we characterize the behavior of these solutions in function of their position on the phase diagram.
-Then we use the results to explore both the interior r < r0 of the wormholes and the new 'copy' of r > r0 that emerges in such solutions.
+Then we use the results to explore both the interior r < r0 of the wormholes and the new copy of r > r0 that emerges in such solutions.
 We report a qualitative analysis of the behavior of the metric in this new r > r0 region, discovering that it has a finite proper volume for r → ∞ for almost all solutions, due to a strongly non-at behavior of the metric.
 We conclude with a physical